Services

 What is the Grid Innovation Fund?

-Up to C$4.75M per project is available for Ontario pilots that help manage rising electricity demand and improve grid flexibility.
+The Grid Innovation Fund supports Ontario projects that help manage rising electricity demand and improve grid flexibility.
 Eligible activities include electric vehicle aggregation, managed charging, vehicle-to-grid and vehicle-to-home/building solutions, heating and thermal storage, HVAC load management, and related energy management tools.

 How much funding can be received?